jsimms22/Beowulf-Pi-Cluster-Build/README.md

 Login with default user credentials.

-Use ip -a to identify the IP.
+Use ip a to identify the IP.
 For me my IPs were assigned:

 ```
 192.168.55.70 rpi0-main